-5.17 Large Airtanker (LAT), Very Large Airtanker (VLAT) and CL-215/415 (Scoopers) Operations
+5.17 Large Airtanker (LAT), and Very Large Airtanker (VLAT) Operations

-Airtankers are a national resource and their primary mission is initial attack.
+Airtankers are a national resource, and their primary mission is initial attack.
 GACCs mobilize these aircraft according to National and Geographic Area Mobilization Guides.
 In addition to federally contracted airtankers, military airtankers with the Modular Airborne Fire Fighting System (MAFFS) and cooperator aircraft may be utilized to supplement the federal fleet through established agreements.

-Operational considerations concerning LAT, VLAT and Scoopers can be referenced in the SAS.
+Operational considerations concerning LAT, and VLAT operations can be referenced in the NWCG Standards for Aerial Supervision (SAS), and airtanker contract currently hosted by the